Out NW Inaugural Issue Now Out!

 – James Baldwin

 TV in front of me.
-Lights off, early summer.
+Evening, early summer.
 Fading light.
 Lilac and cut grass…

 The plain-spoken audacity of the title had sucked me in originally, but the man himself — James Baldwin — had kept me there, transfixed, for those ninety-or-so minutes that I watched the documentary I Am Not Your Negro.